 The Florida Electric Cooperatives Association will participate in the Florida Supreme Court’s review of the Ballot to address issues of concern to electric cooperative consumer-members.
 Our initial brief is due on June 10, the answer briefs are due on June 30, and oral argument will be held on September 1.

 As member-owned electric cooperatives, our first responsibility is providing our consumers safe, reliable, and affordable power.
 Even though it is an intermittent power source, electric cooperatives believe that solar power can be a viable generation option.
 We continue to search for ways to utilize more solar power without increasing electric rates for those members that cannot afford solar power, or that chose not to pay more for their electricity.
-However, we cannot support permanently cementing into our Constitution provisions that would prevent electric cooperatives from continuing to provide solar power to our members, or provisions that would allow unregulated solar utilities to operate with almost no oversight and in a manner that requires utilities to raise electric rates for non-solar customers in order to subsidize the solar industry and its customers.
+However, we cannot support permanently cementing into our Constitution provisions that would prevent electric cooperatives from continuing to provide “small-scale” (less than 2 MW) solar power to our members, or provisions that would allow unregulated solar utilities to operate with almost no oversight and in a manner that requires utilities to raise electric rates for non-solar customers in order to subsidize the solar industry and its customers.

 The Proposed Amendment